Dzsek/pretense/README.md

 |Tyrnyauz|Helicopters|
 |Unal|Helicopters|

+### 1.7 Capturing a zone

+In order to capture a zone, it first needs to turn neutral.
+This happens when all structures are destroyed in the zone.

+Once the zone is neutral it can be captured in one of 3 ways:

+- An AI supply convoy or helicopter arrives at the zone
+- An AI assault group is inside the zone for a long enough (~5-10 minutes)
+- A player deploys a capture squad inside the zone and the squad finishes their mission

+>Note: Defensive groups do not have to be destroyed for a zone to turn neutral, and they can keep defending the area even after the coalition lost control of the zone.

 ## 2. Logistics
 This section covers only player logistics.
 For AI logistics see the supply AI mission in section 1.4